Metronisys - Governing Autonomous AI with a Human-First Agent OS

 Why Powerful AI Agents Need a Governor — and How Metronisys Provides It

-Autonomous AI agents like OpenClaw (aka MoltBot, ClawdBot) represent a major leap forward.
+Autonomous AI Agent Platforms like OpenClaw (aka MoltBot, ClawdBot) represent a major leap forward.
 They can operate systems, automate workflows, execute commands, and act independently — moving beyond chat into real-world execution.

 But with that power comes a growing concern: